We have closed our AHEC Scholar application cycle for the 2024 – 2026 cohort.

 • Attend New Scholar Orientation (Fall)

-• Complete 10 Hours of Self-Paced Didactic Learning
+• Complete 80 Hours of Clinical/Clinical Experiential Learning

 CORE TOPIC AREAS